+Figure 2.4 Virtio Frontend and Backend

 Virtio transport protocol

-virtio network driver is the VirtIO frontend component exposed into the guest VM

-virtio network device is the VirtIO backend component exposed by the hypervisor.

-Virtual Network frontend and backends are interconnected with a transport protocol (usually PCI/PCIe).
+The Virtio network driver is the Virtio frontend component exposed into the guest VM.
+The virtio network device is the Virtio backend component exposed by the hypervisor.
+The Virtual Network frontend and backends are interconnected with a transport protocol (usually PCI/PCIe).
+See Figure 2.5.

-The virtio drivers must be able to allocate memory regions that both the hypervisor and the devices can access for reading and writing, via memory sharing.
+The Virtio drivers must be able to allocate memory regions that both the hypervisor and the devices can access for reading and writing, via memory sharing.
 Two different domains have to be considered for a network device:

-virtio device initialization, activation or shutdown (control plane)
+Virtio device initialization, activation or shutdown (control plane)

-network packets transfer through the virtio device (data plane)
+Network packets transfer through the Virtio device (data plane)